leopardracer/tree-sitter-sway/README.md

 If you find a bug or missing feature, please open an issue or send a pull request including the following.

-- example Sway code demostrating the bug
+- example Sway code demonstrating the bug
 - the current output of `tree-sitter parse`
 - (Optional) the expected output of `tree-sitter parse`